 pcscd only uses the first smart card it detects, hence if you have other smart card readers in your box, you should remove or disable them first.

 pcscd -a -d -f to monitor the status of card reader and the communication.
 The log of it may be reported for troubleshooting.

 If you get output below when use OpenPGP SmartCard function,

-Check that you have Firefox opened and you are using Windows or installed opensc in Linux.
+Check that you have browsers (including Electron and thunderbird) opened and you are using Windows or installed OpenSC in Linux.

-If you are sure, you can enter “Firefox > Preferences > Privacy&Security > Certificates” and you can see “OpenSC Smartcard framework”.
-You can click on it and click “unload” or just uninstall opensc (Linux only) and it will be fixed.
+If you are sure, uninstall OpenSC (Linux only) or disable the PIV feature of Canokey (if you don’t use PIV), and it will be fixed.
+Or if it’s Firefox, you can enter “Firefox > Preferences > Privacy&Security > Certificates” and you can see “OpenSC Smartcard framework”.
+You can click on it and click “unload”